spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - **Compatibility:** the add-on declares a minimum AppImage version it can run.
 If the installed package is too old, the add-on offers to delete it and download the matching one.
 AppImages whose target is not one of the host's candidates are ignored.
 The add-on keeps a single active build per box (older/duplicate ones are pruned after a download or import).
    - **Online Updater:** RetroArch's built-in Online Updater is intentionally disabled.
 Cores, assets, overlays, shaders, databases and system files are distributed through the AppImage package and add-on update mechanism instead, ensuring a consistent and reproducible installation.
    - **Runtime:** the AppImage uses the fuse2 runtime and needs `libfuse.so.2` on the host (present on CoreELEC).
 It mounts via the kernel FUSE module; CEC and controller-shutdown helpers run from inside the same mount.
+   - **Debug override:** if `/storage/.kodi/userdata/addon_data/script.retroarch.launcher/test/retroarch` exists and is executable, the AppImage launches that binary instead of the embedded RetroArch executable.
+This is intended for development and testing only.

 ## Updates